-Says Ken “If there’s a building manager assigned to the building, get in touch with them to organise a moving-in slot.
+Says Julian “If there’s a building manager assigned to the building, get in touch with them to organise a moving-in slot.
 It's a good rule of thumb—if the complex is big enough to have a building manager, it’s definitely big enough that you’ll need to book a slot.”

 When you call the building manager, they’ll block off some parking so that your truck can park, and they’ll keep a lift available for you.

 2. Use protective equipment

 Even if parking isn’t an issue, it’s always best to organise your moving in slot so that you can use protective equipment.

 The building manager will provide you with a lift key and lift blankets.
 If your building doesn’t have a building manager, get in contact with your strata manager instead.

 Kim Quade, Strata Operations Manager for Independent, says “It’s better to get in touch than go off and do your own thing, because we can help minimise the risk of damage (and of you having to pay for that!)
 If we have the equipment you need, either in our offices or at the development, you’re welcome to use them."

 Lift blankets and keys make moving in a much safer proposition.
 Julian explains.